 Well-planned and uniquely assessed experiential learning programs stimulate intellectual curiosity, reflection, compassion, creativity and skilfulness.
 Therefore, HIAL encourages learner development through Live Learning Labs that supplement the traditional academic setting.
 These opportunities instil qualities of leadership, cultural awareness, and entrepreneurship.

 HIAL is building a network of collaborative partners that support its efforts in research, teaching, and exchange programs.
 Guest lectures by visiting faculty and industry experts is facilitated on a regular basis and learner-facilitator collaborations are encouraged.
 Programs are designed to create a space for learners where they share and reflect on their experiences.

 Research and innovation drives every aspect of HIAL.
 Learners of all academic levels are encouraged to undertake research and creative endeavours in collaboration with facilitators.
 These projects encourage free thinking and help in evolving solutions to address some of the key challenges experienced by mountain communities.

 The new education model comprises 4 key pillars:

 - Holistic & integral education – The current pace of global development renders insufficient the 3Rs (Reading, wRiting, aRithmetic) and necessitates the need for 3Hs, (Head, Hands & Heart).

-- Experiential learning – Humans utilise the environment around them to learn and grow.
-The ancient Gurukuls imparted teaching in the open, which grounded their deep philosophical metaphors about nature inexperience.
+- Experiential learning – Humans utilize the surrounding environment to learn and grow.
+The ancient Gurukuls imparted teaching in the open, which grounded their deep philosophical metaphors about nature’s inexperience.
 This method simplified complex ideas and deepened the learning experience.

-- Trans-disciplinary: Reality is composite and should be problem-solving approaches, the cornerstone of education be.
+- Trans-disciplinary: Reality is composite and should be a problem-solving approach, the cornerstone of education be.